nickfloyd/convert-to-core-kata/README.md

 ###Kata Success

-You are able to open up and build the solution in VIsual Studio 2017 using the new csproj format.
+You are able to open up and build the solution in Visual Studio 2017 using the new csproj format.

 ###Kata Steps